moboehle/B-cos/README.md

-# Convolutional Dynamic Alignment Networks for Interpretable Classifications
+# B-cos Networks: Alignment is All We Need for Interpretability

 M. Böhle, M. Fritz, B. Schiele. **B-cos Networks: Alignment is All we Need for Interpretability**.
 CVPR, 2022.
 <div style="displaystyle=block;align=center;"><p align="center" >